Keep your New Year’s Resolutions: Practical Advice from 5 Real Runners

 “I would like run to a sub-4 full marathon at Tamarack Ottawa Race Weekend,” she says.
 “This would be a PB of 43 seconds.”

 To help you reach your running goals (especially ambitious ones), set a weekly mileage so that you stick to your training.

 For Patterson this means lining up a series of connected race.
-In 2020, he plans to run a sub-three-hour marathon at Boston, to run a 50 km ultra-marathon, a half marathon PB, a 5 km PB, a sub-five-minute mile, and to do a backflip.
+He plans to run a sub-three-hour marathon at Boston, to run a 50 km ultra-marathon, a half marathon PB, a 5 km PB, a sub-five-minute mile, and to do a backflip.

 “Having mini-goals makes the task less daunting,” says Paterson.
 “It also helps you get your butt out the door when you’d rather sleep in or stay warm by the fire!”

 Every February, Erika Goreski completes what she calls a “run streak” in February.
 Regardless of the conditions, she chooses a minimum distance to run every single day.

 “Year after year I’ve done 5K as my minimum,” she says.
 “If I run 5K and I feel I’m done, I’ll return home.
 If after I’ve run my 5K and I feel I can keep going, I will!
 Either way, I feel accomplished.”

 Schedule It All In